DNCC Award winner energised by Trade Minister visit

 He heard how the company''s success is leading to significant exports, inward investment and local job creation.

-The company - which won the Excellence in Innovation award at DNCC''s Nottinghamshire''s BEST Business Awards on Friday - has developed the world''s leading advanced thermal treatment technology for metal recycling and renewable energy generation.
+The company - which won the Excellence in Innovation award at DNCC''s Nottinghamshire''s BEST Business Awards on Friday - has developed the world''s leading advanced thermal treatment technology.

 Chinook’s world-leading clean technology has been deployed in 16 installations worldwide to date and has been in commercial operation for more than 13 years.